 Although Tom is hurt by the fact that no one told him why he isn’t qualified, he also hasn’t taken the time to ask.
 That may sound overly simple, but sometimes opening up communication can begin to change the way we’re treated — even if the steps take time.
 Instead, he seethes silently, dreaming of greener pastures.
 (This happens in our personal lives as well.)

 But they can’t see all that they do have.
 And it’s important to at least give that an objective look.
 All they feel is that life is not treating them fairly.
 So they see leaving as their best option.
-And, although there is some truth to their feelings, they’re absolutely, positively sure they’re 100% right.
+While there is some truth to their feelings, they’re absolutely, positively sure they’re 100% right.

 We all think this way at times.
 So sure we’ve been wronged by our circumstances or by other people.
 And so sure that the only way out is by leaving.
 There has to be greener pastures in the next job.
 And that’s the story we’ll swear to — even to ourselves!